Aliases for PGAP3 Gene

 This gene encodes a glycosylphosphatidylinositol (GPI)-specific phospholipase that primarily localizes to the Golgi apparatus.
 This ubiquitously expressed gene is predicted to encode a seven-transmembrane protein that removes unsaturated fatty acids from the sn-2 position of GPI.
 The remodeling of the constituent fatty acids on GPI is thought to be important for the proper association between GPI-anchored proteins and lipid rafts.
 The tethering of proteins to plasma membranes via posttranslational GPI-anchoring is thought to play a role in protein sorting and trafficking.
 Mutations in this gene cause an autosomal recessive form of neurologic hyperphosphatasia with cognitive disability (HPMRS4).
-Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Apr 2014]
+Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Jul 2017]

 GeneCards Summary for PGAP3 Gene

 PGAP3 (Post-GPI Attachment To Proteins 3) is a Protein Coding gene.
 Diseases associated with PGAP3 include Hyperphosphatasia With Mental Retardation Syndrome 4 and Hyperphosphatasia-Intellectual Disability Syndrome.
 GO annotations related to this gene include hydrolase activity, acting on ester bonds.